fadam430/game-square/TESTING.md

 Cross-Browser compatibility was tested via applying the methodology described above within each browser detailed below.

-## Chrome/Firefox/Edge/Brave
+## Chrome/Firefox/Edge/Brave/Safari

 All functionality worked as intended.

-## Safari

-As I do not have access to a device which is compatible with Safari.
+As I do not have access to a device which is compatible with Safari, but I send two of my friends and they try it.
+They sad everything was oke.

 # Automated Testing